mahoney1/docs/animaltracking-tutorial.md

 One thing to note: registration ID `000011` will not show in the list in the latest registrations table: that's because (in this sample contract), the last function performed on that registration is one of assignment to a Vet.

-### Step 5.
-Start the React Dashboard app

-1. Back in terminal with the current `$HOME/dash/tabler-react/example` subdirectory earlier, start the React dashboard app - from the current `example` directory:

-`yarn start`

-2. You should get a browser launched with the Dashboard app active (when writing this tutorial, it launched Firefox on Ubuntu)

 ### Step 6.
 Check the React Dashboard App for new Query and Events